Political framework for scientific and technological cooperation

 Scientific and technological cooperation with Egypt is based on the intergovernmental S&T agreements signed in 1979 and 1981 as well as on further individual and project agreements concluded between 1980 and 1985.
 In 2007, the German Federal Ministry of Education and Research (BMBF) and the Egyptian Ministry of Higher Education and Scientific Research (MoHESR) signed an agreement on the establishment of a German-Egyptian Research Fund (GERF) on the occasion of the closing event of the German-Egyptian Year of Science and Technology.

-North African and German researchers have been cooperating even more closely in an increasingly diverse range of activities since Germany and Egypt organized their first, highly successful Science Year in 2007: A jointly financed research fund enables mainly young research teams to carry out innovative, application-oriented and industry-related research projects.
+Egyptian and German researchers have been cooperating even more closely in an increasingly diverse range of activities since Germany and Egypt organized their highly successful joint Science Year in 2007.
+A jointly financed research fund enables mainly young research teams to carry out innovative, application-oriented and industry-related research projects.
 The delivered research results will be translated into practical applications even more quickly than in the past.
-The GERF also supports scientific networks which apply for funding from the HORIZON 2020 European framework programme and from national funding programmes.
-The BMBF and the Egyptian funding agency have so far launched more than 50 joint research projects particularly in the areas of natural resources (e.g. water) management, food and renewable energies, health research, information and communication technology, urban and transport planning as well as humanities and social sciences.
+This fund also supports scientific networks which apply for funding from the Horizon 2020 European framework programme and from national funding programmes.
+The BMBF and the Egyptian funding agency have so far launched more than 90 joint research projects particularly in the areas of natural resources (e.g. water) management, food and renewable energies, health research, information and communication technology, urban and transport planning as well as humanities and social sciences.

 The first "German" private university abroad (established as a private institution under Egyptian law with the German name "Deutsche Universität in Kairo") is of great political importance in the long-standing tradition of education cooperation, which started more than a hundred years ago when German parochial schools were established in Cairo and Alexandria.
 Since 2003, the German University in Cairo has been offering training in English based on German standards not only in the fields of engineering, natural sciences, economics and administration but also in multimedia design, communications and media science, management and life sciences.
 The GUC works closely with the German business community.
 For example, the materials testing laboratory set up with German support offers good conditions for cooperation projects between science and industry.